ZuluSP/API-hotel-actialife/README.md

 - ✏️ Update in README.md the [Overview](#Overview) headland

+- ✏️ Update in openapi.yaml the servers -url

 - Rules
   - This generic folders don't should be removed:
+    - 🚫 **parameters/id** folder
     - 🚫 **parameters/pagination** folder
     - 🚫 **responses/generic** folder